Llanelli Town Hall

 Llanelli Town Hall (Neuadd y Dref Llanelli) is a municipal building in Church Street, Llanelli, Carmarthenshire, South Wales.
-The town hall, which was the headquarters of Llanelli Borough Council, is a Grade II listed building.
+The town hall, which was the headquarters of Llanelli Borough Council and now serves as a register office, is a Grade II listed building.

 History

 In the 18th century the portreeve and burgesses of Llanelli met in the Falcon Inn in Thomas Street.
 The first purpose-built town hall in Llanelli, which was designed with arcading on the ground floor to allow markets to be held and with an assembly room on the first floor, was erected in Hall Street in 1827.
-A local board of health was established in 1850 which decided in the early 1890s to procure a new town hall: the site they selected s open land to the west of Church Street.
+The borough council, which had ceased to meet, was abolished under the Municipal Corporations Act 1883.
+However, the local board of health, which had been established in 1850, decided in the early 1890s to procure a new town hall: the site they selected was open land to the west of Church Street.
 Following significant population growth, largely associated with the coal mining and iron working industries, the area became an urban district in 1894.

 The new building was the subject of a design competition, which was adjudicated by Charles Barry Jr.; however, the winning design was shelved in preference to the design of a local architect, Williams Griffiths.
 It was designed in the Italianate style, was built by a local contractor, T. P. Jones, in rubble stone with Bath stone dressings and was opened on 31 March 1896.
 The design involved a symmetrical main frontage with seven bays facing onto Church Street with the last two bays at each end projected forwards; the central section of three bays, which was taller than the other sections, featured a porch with Doric order pilasters supporting an entablature and a pediment with the head of a lion in the tympanum and a statue of justice flanked by lions above; there were tall round headed windows on the first floor flanked by Corinthian order pilasters supporting a cornice with modillions and a balustrade.
 There was a clock tower with an octagonal cupola at roof level.
 Internally, the principal room was the council chamber.